bieleckipawel/bieleckipawel/README.md

 - 👋 Hi, I’m Paweł
-- 👀 I’m interested in music (big fan of TNBHD, The 1975 and C418 here), IT and everything connected with IT.
+- 👀 I’m interested in music (big fan of TNBHD, The 1975, Ari Abdul, and C418 here), IT and everything connected with IT.
 I love old computers too (especially Apple)!
 - 🌱 I’m currently learning DBMS administration, data analytics, a little bit of programming, and OS administration
 - 📫 How to reach me: bielecki@bieleckipawel.pl